jfreeman812/QE-Tools/reporting/coverage.rst

 :Attribute: Project
 :Format: ``project:<project_id>``
 :Description:
     The project designation allows work to be tracked for a particular project.
-While these tags can outlast a project, the tags allow for a historical record to the rationale for the test.
+While these tests can outlast a project, the tags allow for a historical record to the rationale for the test.

 .. _Categories: